lborg019/alain.xyz/portfolio/blog/pixel-art-tutorial/index.md

 **Pixel Art** is an image that was designed pixel by pixel.

-It's different from other forms of art like digital painting or line art in that every pixel is important, whereas those forms of art avoid that level of percision.
+It's different from other forms of art like digital painting or line art in that every pixel is important, whereas those forms of art avoid that level of precision.

 ## Palette

 A **palette** is a color ramp, from low to high, and should be characterized by complex, hue shifting tones.
-You shouldn't have a pallete that's linear but rather, have one that mixes colors togehter.
+You shouldn't have a pallette that's linear but rather, have one that mixes colors together.

 Most artists start with an average color for the piece that they're doing, then add highlights and shadows to that.